Investing in Structured Products

 Structured products can offer a higher yield on sideways markets.

-Investors can easily gain access to a new market or asset class that isn't available through domestic securities.
+Investors can easily gain access to a new market or asset class that wasn't available through domestic securities.

 Buying structured products or structured notes denominated in the portfolio currency can reduce exchange risk.